 CJ 130: Public Speaking.
-(3)

-A performance course that deals with analysis, preparation, and presentation of speeches.
+(3) A performance course that deals with analysis, preparation, and presentation of speeches.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area 1: Communications.
 CJ 171L: Writing for the Mass Media.
-(3)

-Practical introduction to journalism, emphasizing journalistic conventions and the gathering and writing of news for the print and broadcast media.
+(3) Practical introduction to journalism, emphasizing journalistic conventions and the gathering and writing of news for the print and broadcast media.
 Language and typing skills required.
+Prerequisites: 15 hours, 2.00 gpa, ENGL 102.

 CJ 220: Communication for Teachers.
-(3)

-Concepts and practices of interpersonal, small group and public communication pertinent to classroom teachers at the elementary, middle and secondary levels of education.
+(3) Concepts and practices of interpersonal, small group and public communication pertinent to classroom teachers at the elementary, middle and secondary levels of education.
 CJ 221: Interpersonal Communication.
-(3)

-Analysis of a variety of interpersonal communication concepts with special emphasis on the application of communications skills in different situations.
-Meets New Mexico Lower Division General Education Common Core Curriculum Area I: Communications

-CJ 225: Small Group Communication.
-(3)

-Basic characteristics and patterns of communication in small groups.
+(3) Analysis of a variety of interpersonal communication concepts with special emphasis on the application of communications skills in different situations.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area I: Communications CJ 225: Small Group Communication.
+(3) Basic characteristics and patterns of communication in small groups.
 Includes attention to role theory, conflict resolution, and creative decision-making methods.

-Community and Regional Planning (CRP)

 CJ 293: Topics.
-(1-3 to a maximum of 6 credit hours)

-Topics will vary.
+(1-3 to a maximum of 6 credit hours) Topics will vary.